ProfMoo/onchain-indexing/README.md

 ## Comparison/Feedback

+Below I compare [ponder](https://github.com/ponder-sh/ponder) to [CDP ABI Upload](https://docs.cdp.coinbase.com/onchain-data/docs/smart-contract-events/overview).
+Ponder was selected as it's a faster/newer alternative to TheGraph.
+TheGraph is the most popular indexing solution in the space, so I wanted to use something that was similar in the types of data sources (i.e. tx logs, events), data storage solutions (opinionated DB selection), and overall development speed.
+Ponder seemed to be lighter weight and required running way fewer processes/containers, so I wanted to give it a shot :).

+Plus, ponder has some really great open source examples to pull from, such as [this one from Uniswap](https://github.com/Uniswap/the-compact-indexer).

 ### [Ponder](https://github.com/ponder-sh/ponder)

 * Feedback loop is excellent.
 I can change my table or indexing, then the local server automatically senses that and re-indexes.
 Extremely rapid development.